barionleg/cesium.wiki.gs/Models-Details.md

       * Do not need physics now if we have key-frame animation.
    * Skinning
    * Is LOD part of the model or part of the REST API requesting it?
-* Work in Columbus view.
-The model scale will need to be adjusted - and will be relative to the projection
-* Work in 2D.
-Render model to texture from top-down view; lay over top the 2D map as a billboard.
-The model will appear lit and changes in orientation, e.g., banked aircraft turns, will be seen.
-Awesome.
 * COLLADA to WebGLTF conversion (see below)
    * The converter should be a library for developers; a command-line tool for scripting; and a hosted web service for the rest of the world.
    * From the end-user's perspective, conversion to WebGLTF should be transparent, e.g., if they drag and drop a COLLADA model, it is sent to the service, and WebGLTF is sent back.